 - Flexible Funds Transfers: Many online banks let you transfer money to your savings account from your account at any other bank, online or brick and mortar.
 Ally Bank, for example, even allows you to schedule transfers a year in advance.

-A Savings Account Is One: 9 Best Short-Term Investment Options
+A Savings Account Is One: Best Savings Accounts of 2020

 Disadvantages: Online Savings Account